junguler/firefox-dark-userContent.css/README.md

 <br>

-## remove white backgorund for loading images
+## workaround for white background from loading images
-if you are on a slow internet and notice many images loading with a white background even tho we have set dark background colors for images it's because most images have a white background baked into them, we can go around this by applying some inverting filters to images and revert them back when your mouse is hovering over the image, this will make the images harder to make out and it might result in hard to understand images but will help alleviate eye pain, edit the the css file and add these lines for the img and img:hover tag sections and remove the previous lines regarding the same tags
+if you are on a slow internet and notice many images loading with a white background even tho we have set dark background colors for images it's because most images have a white background baked into them, below is some methods i've come up with to somehow work around this annoyance

+## using inversion + hue-rotate
+applying a 75% inverting filter makes every instance of bright colors trun to dark and vise versa, this fixes the white background issue but makes the imaages harder to make out, we also apply white background color to these images since we want all pictures to be inverted and show a dark grey background color, the hue-rotate filter at 180 degrees turns every inverted color back to normal
 ```
 img {
 background: #ccc !important;